S-Berhane/Document-Formatting-DSL/README.txt

 [2] The type can be personal, education, experience, or skils.
 The order parameter is used for sorting.
 It takes an integer from 1-9, where 1 will be the topmost data section represented in the design document.
 Each type has multiple key-value pairs.

+[3] An example of a data document exists in the jar folder of HTMLGenerator.

 Creating Design Documents